10 Best Herbal Essential Oils For Asthma

 pinus sylvestris essential oil

-Pinus sylvestris, commonly known as the Scots pine, produces an essential oil that has been traditionally used for its potential respiratory benefits.
+Pinus sylvestris, commonly known as the Scots pine, produces an essential oil that has been explored for its potential therapeutic properties, including its possible benefits for respiratory health.

 3. Thymus vulgaris